rcarmo/onepage-by-spec/spec.md

 1. **Invalid Links**:
    - Links with invalid or missing categories are omitted.
    - Links with invalid URLs are treated as valid and opened as-is.
    - Links with missing titles display "Untitled" as specified.
+Links with missing descriptions are left blank.

 2. **Empty Tabs**:
    - Tabs with no links display a "No links available" message.